oat-sa/taohub-articles/forge/QTI/tao-pci-and-pic.md

 -   css : array of css required on runtime (relative to the root of the package)
 -   entryPoint : the file defined (relative to the root of the package)
 -   tags : array of key words that can be used to organize it.
--   icon : the picture that will be used in the interaciton sidebar when integrated into the creator GUI,
+-   icon : the picture that will be used in the interaction sidebar when integrated into the creator GUI,
 -   response : a json object representing the default response attributes of the interaction